 Historical Forms of Slavery

-The University of Liverpool has a strong record of research in the history of American slavery, in large part thanks to Dr Michael Tadman, now an Honorary Senior Research Fellow following his retirement from the department of History.
-We are currently home to a major new research project on the history of medicine in the antebellum south, led by Dr Stephen Kenny, which touches on disturbing evidence of human experimentation and racial science.
-PhD students working in this field include , who is studying evidence of sexual exploitation in the US South.
+The University of Liverpool has a strong record of research in the history of North American slavery, in large part thanks to Dr Michael Tadman, now an Honorary Senior Research Fellow following his retirement from the department of History.
+The black experience, marginal histories, and exploitation continue to sit at the heart of the research of current staff and PhDs.

 Contemporary Forms of Slavery